Jabbasfeet/GRAVYBOT/README.md

-# GRAVYBOT
+## GRAVYBOT
-Includes brand new insane amazing feature like:
+#Includes brand new insane amazing feature like:

-ip disclosure
+1. ip disclosure
-Brain hurt
+2. Brain hurt
-My Github got locked out and I had to make a new one, kinda suck Gorbo included
+3. My Github got locked out and I had to make a new one, kinda suck
+4. Gorbo included
-So yes, enjoy the bot
+5. Profit...So yes, enjoy the bot